 World War, 1939-1945--Japan

-Scope and Contents Three diaries of a private in the 930th Manchurian Infantry Corps, Mataichi Oonishi.
+Three diaries, entirely in Japanese, of a private in the 930th Manchurian Infantry Corps, Mataichi Oonishi.
 They include description of his participation in the battles Japan fought in China, his life back home in Japan, and his service in the Japanese army in 1941 and 1942 during World War 2.

 Papers of "U.S.S.
 Attala" with W.S.G.
 Davis the Commanding Officer.
 Appear to be stationed in or near Pearl Harbor.
 Contains memos with commands, usually signed by N. M. Brown, Lieutenant of the United States Navy Reserve, newsletter entitled "The Attala X-Ray," and "Plan of the Day" for days in 1945-1946.
 Includes typed carbon copy of August 11, 1945 notice received from WVTK Armed Services Radio Station Leyte, Philippines about the terms of the Japanese surrender proposal.